 Keeping Your Hairless Cat Warm

 During the fall and winter months, make sure that your cat has access to plenty of blankets and cozy cat beds.
-There are commercially made heated cat beds (that also are great for senior kitties with arthritic bones) only have these plugged in and you are there to keep an eye on them.
+There are commercially made self-heated cat beds (that also are great for senior kitties with arthritic bones) that keep kitties warm without the risk of causing overheating or thermal burns.
 You may also choose to dress your hairless cat in clothing, but your cat may need to be slowly introduced to their new wardrobe.
 Also know that, due to their predisposition for oily skin, your cat's clothes may need to be washed fairly regularly.
+Hairless cats will seek heat from people, bedding, or sunlight.
+Without fur, sunbathing results in the skin getting more direct exposure and increases the risk for sunburns.
+If a hairless cat likes to sunbathe, their time in the sun may need to be limited.

 Hairless Cats Make Great Companions